 Minnesota Construction Accident Lawyers

-A construction site accident can result in the most serious injuries our Minnesota attorneys encounter.
-This is because construction workers are exposed to a wider variety of hazards and face a greater risk of work-related injury or fatality than employees in any other U.S. industry.
-Although injury and fatality rates in many industry sectors have declined significantly since the Occupational Safety and Health Administration (OSHA) came into being, this has been less the case in construction, and serious on-the-job accidents and injuries are still common.
+A construction site accident can result in very serious injuries.
+This is because construction workers are exposed to a wide variety of hazards.
+They face a greater risk of work-related injury or fatality than employees in any other U.S. industry.
+In general, injury and fatality rates have declined significantly since the Occupational Safety and Health Administration (OSHA) came into being.
+However, this has been less the case in construction.
+Serious on-the-job construction accidents and injuries are still common.
 Our top lawyers have represented many people injured in a MN construction accident and other types of situations.

 TYPES OF CONSTRUCTION SITE ACCIDENT CLAIMS

-Our construction worker lawyers have represented people injured in a variety of types of work accidents including truck collisions, defective products or machines, dropped objects, unsecured flooring and many others.
+Our construction worker lawyers represent people injured in a variety of types of work accidents.
+For example, truck collisions, defective products or machines, dropped objects, unsecured flooring and many others.

-When you are injured on the job and receive workers compensation benefits in MN, you are limited in other claims you can bring against your employer or co-employees, e.g. pain and suffering, loss of other activities.
-However, there are certain situations where you can obtain additional compensation from other parties that may have been at fault in causing your construction site injury.
+When you are injured on the job and receive workers compensation benefits in MN, you are limited in your claim against the employer or co-employees.
+However, there are certain situations where you can obtain additional compensation from other parties.
+There are many situations where another party is at-fault in causing a construction site injury.
 Our top MN lawyers have experience representing construction workers in these types of job injury claims.
 You may have a claim against a subcontractor or a general contractor in certain circumstances, or possibly even the property owner.
 Our MN work accident attorneys have also pursued claim for construction site injuries against the landowner or equipment maker.

 HOW TO PURSUE A CONSTRUCTION SITE INJURY CASE IN MINNESOTA